 With that same tear, keep tearing away the peeled stabilizer material around your embroidered design.
 Further stretch out the area that has been stitched, including the stabilizer material and the garment itself, in order to ease the removal of the stabilizer.

-Once the stabilizer is removed, your T-Shirt is ready to be worn.
+Once the stabilizer is removed, your T-shirt is ready to be worn.

 Machine Embroidery

-You can decide to try out machine embroidery as well which can be done in less the time you would require to embroider by hand.
+You can decide to try out machine embroidery as well which can be done in less time than you would require to embroider by hand.
 What’s more?
 You can decide to use a modern sewing machine (since most come with a zigzag stitch feature) to embroider if you don’t have an embroidery machine.

 Always remember that whenever you want to embroider, make sure you wash the tee before you begin the process which gives room for any shrinking the garment might undergo once it is dipped in water.

-For the machine embroidery process, start with pressing your shirt such that it is free of wrinkles but not totally stretched out.
+For the machine embroidery process, start by pressing your shirt such that it is free of wrinkles but not totally stretched out.
 Mark the area you want your design to be, then turn the shirt inside out.

 Next, spray the marked area lightly with a temporary adhesive spray or basting, and then smooth a layer or two of stabilizer on that spot.
 Turn the shirt to the right side, and then hoop it (ensuring you’re not stretching the shirt as you do so).